wardymate/CV/README.md

 Accomplished cook: [www.brightonsupperclub.co.uk/](http://www.brightonsupperclub.co.uk/)
 Explorer of the world - Love travel and visiting new cultures and countries.
-Skiier, Snowboarder and Scuba diver.
+Skier, Snowboarder and Scuba diver.